Paul, part 7: Difficulties

 How do we deal with it when we are battered about?
 Does the British stiff upper lip come into play?
 Do we stoically look at the situation and say, “Well, worse things happen at sea.
 There are others worse off than I am.”
 Because often, let’s face it, that’s the way we often look at personal difficulties and difficult personalities.

-Taking this on a little bit further, are we really doing any favors by not directly looking at the situation for what it really is?
+Taking this on a little bit further, are we really doing any favours by not directly looking at the situation for what it really is?
 Are we good at sidestepping whatever is the real issue?
 Are we dancing around the elephant in the room, choosing to believe that there’s not really much of a problem that actually needs dealing with, no matter how hard it could be to stare the problem down?
 To use Pauline language, am I putting a stumbling block in my own or somebody else’s way in order to protect myself?
 Only I can honestly respond to that.

 Thinking about Paul for a moment, I often see him as a confident, strong, moral, upright leader, always encouraging, being strong enough to put the churches’ problems right.
 In this passage, we get a more personal, almost depressed sounding Paul.
 As Tom Wright puts it in the Biography of Paul, that in a world where leaders were supposed to be socially respectable exemplary characters is exactly the point.
 Even Paul had his off days.
 Even Paul was reeling from this whole list of pressures that we read in 2 Corinthians 6.